|

 - Take heed to yourselves.
 If your brother sins against you, rebuke him; and if he repents, forgive him.
 And if he sins against you seven times in a day, and seven times in a day returns to you, saying, ‘I repent,’ you shall forgive him.”

 - You know the commandments: 'Do not commit adultery, do not murder, do not steal, do not give false testimony, honor your father and mother.
-"All these I have kept since I was a boy," he said.
+"All these I have kept from my youth up," he said.
 When Jesus heard this, he said to him, "You still lack one thing.
-Sell everything you have and give to the poor, and you will have treasure in heaven.
-Then come, follow me."
+Sell all that you have and give to the poor, and you will have treasure in heaven; and come and follow me."

 - "Be careful, or your hearts will be weighed down with dissipation, drunkenness and the anxieties of life, and that day will close on you unexpectedly like a trap.
 For it will come upon all those who live on the face of the whole earth.
 Be always on the watch, and pray that you may be able to escape all that is about to happen, and that you may be able to stand before the Son of Man."